Ate329/MinecraftChatbot123/README.md

 # MinecraftChatbot123
 A minecraft chat bot that can send and receive messages in the server chat without yourself entering the game.

-(Contains a user friendly GUI made by Tk)

 The main idea is to create a fake player in the server so it can send messages and get the messages from the server chat.